keystonejs/keystone/.changeset/two-dogs-push.md

 '@keystonejs/server-side-graphql-client': major
 ---

-Added a new package `@keystonejs/server-side-graphql-client` a library for running server-side graphQL queries and mutations in Keystone.
+This is the initial release of `@keystonejs/server-side-graphql-client,` a library for running server-side graphQL queries and mutations in Keystone.

 It is intended to replace the `keystone.createItems` method with a set of utility functions to generate and execute graphQL queries.